Skhila/Portfolio/README.md

 # Portfolio

 My First Portfolio built with HTML5/CSS and Javascript, required dedicated effort and hard work to overcome.
+* You can download My CV by clicking Resume button *

 ## Built With
 - Semantic HTML5